 The Research Council at Ghent University recently selected for funding 6 ‘interdisciplinary research consortia aimed at realizing societal impact’.
-One of these is the UGent Human Rights Research Network.
-Professor Eva Brems, who is the initiator and spokesperson of the network, that brings together 61 Ghent University professors from 10 faculties, and within these, 22 departments, stepped down from her role as chair in the Spring of 2023, and Prof. Tine Destrooper and Prof. Ellen Desmet became the co-chairs of the network.
+One of these is the Human Rights Research Network.
+The network brings together over 70 Ghent University professors from 10 faculties and 22 departments.
+Tine Destrooper and Ellen Desmet became the co-chairs of the network when co-founding chair Eva Brems stepped down earlier this year.

 What are the network’s objectives?